SajithAravindan/Employee-Tracker_NjEjMS/README.md

     THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 * WHEN I choose to update an employee role
     THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+* WHEN I choose to View the total utilized budget of a department THEN I am presented with a formatted table showing department names and department ids to chose from THEN I am presented with a utilized budget of that department

 ## Technologies Used